MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 1. Select **Connect**, and then select the **Target database**.
 Select **Next**.

 1. On **Step 4: Azure Database Migration Service**, create a new Azure Database Migration Service using the Azure Data Studio wizard.
 If you have previously created one, you can reuse it.
 Make sure you follow the steps provided by the wizard to set up the self-hosted integration runtime.

-    > **Note**: Make sure the subscription is registered to use the **Microsoft.DataMigration** namespace.
-To learn how to perform a resource provider registration, see [Register the resource provider](https://learn.microsoft.com/azure/dms/quickstart-create-data-migration-service-portal#register-the-resource-provider).

 1. On **Step 5: Data source configuration**, enter the credentials to connect to the SQL Server instance from the self-hosted integration runtime.
 Select all the tables to migrate from source to target.
 Select **Run validation**.